Malaysia is home to a diverse education system, one that makes it challenging for parents in choosing the best education option for their child.

 Co-op and learning centres bring children from different families together, thus debunking the popular misconception that homeschooled children are isolated and socially awkward.

 Homeschooling comes with a set of unique benefits you wouldn’t normally see in an average schooling system.
+There are also different types of homeschooling to consider as well.
 However, every child is different, and what works for one child may not have the same result on another.

 Ultimately, it’s important to remember that there is no right or wrong answer if decisions are made in your child’s best interests.

-The concept of homeschooling is still new in the country can still lead to confusion among many parents.
+The concept of homeschooling is still new in the country and can still lead to confusion among many parents.
+Especially the legality of homeschooling.

 For example, some of them are concerned that their child may not be able to enter university with a homeschool education.